 Spending time in the outdoors is good for our physical and mental health and nothing beats a good day in the mountains.
-But what do you need for a safe adventure in the mountains?
+But what hiking gear do you need for a safe adventure in the mountains?

 10 Day Hiking Essentials